Distributions and Euler systems for the general linear group: The category and finite adeles

 \chapter{The category $\cC^d$ and finite adeles}

-The aim is to introduce $Y$-sites with underlying category $\cC^d$.
+The aim of this chapter is to introduce $Y$-sites whose underlying category is $\cC^d$.
 We give the definition of $\cC^d$ in Section~\ref{sec:Cd_defn} and introduce some Grothendieck topologies on it.
 We give a proof that they are indeed $Y$-sites.
 Then, we construct grids for those $Y$-sites.
 The computation of the absolute Galois monoids is given in the following Section~\ref{sec:4}.

 We present one of our main theorems (Theorem~\ref{main theorem}) in Section~\ref{sec:Euler distributions}.
 This is about the norm relation of elements in some sections of presheaves with transfers on the $Y$-site introduced in this chapter.
 Its applications are presented in Chapter~\ref{cha:applications}.